openuimodel/openUI-model/README.md

 OpenUIModel is a description format for describing the content of CRUD user interfaces.

-It is designed to give a implementation neutral description of the entities and attributes that can be created and changed over a User Interface.
+It is designed to give an implementation neutral description of the entities and attributes that can be created and changed over a User Interface.

 Draft v0.0.1-SNAPSHOT: